ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 HAL
 -----

-??
-Should this still be listed?

-Request an access to the HAL cluster through the `HAL request form <https://forms.illinois.edu/sec/6587313?referrer=https://shibboleth.illinois.edu/>`_.
+Request an access to the HAL cluster by following the `apply for a HAL user account <https://wiki.ncsa.illinois.edu/display/ISL20/New+User+Guide+for+HAL+System>`_ instructions in the new user guide.

 .. _allocate-hydro: